Roman relations with Nubia: Conflicts between the Nobadians, Blemmyes, and Rome

-Our knowledge of the relations between Blemmyes and the Romans was based on written sources in Greek and Latin, and the historical accuracy of these sources remains obscure.
-According to the anonymous ‘Chronicon Paschale,’ the only source that records this event, the first Blemmy raid into Egypt happened during the reign of Decius, c.
-249-251 CE; and the same source reports that Decius brought poisonous snakes and lions and released them at the Egyptian frontiers as a means to attack the Nobadians and Blemmyes (Chronicon Paschale, CSHB I 1832, 504 f).
-The next instance of Blemmy invasion took place under the reign of Aurelian, c.
+Our knowledge of the relations between Blemmyes and the Romans was based on written sources in Greek and Latin, and the historical accuracy of these sources remains uncertain.
+According to the anonymous ‘Chronicon Paschale,’ the only source to records the event, the first Blemmy raid into Egypt happened during the reign of Decius, c.
+249-251 CE; the same source reports that Decius brought poisonous snakes and lions and released them at the Egyptian frontiers to attack the Nobadians and Blemmyes (Chronicon Paschale, CSHB I 1832, 504 f).
+Blemmy invaded again during the reign of Aurelian, c.
 270-275 CE.
-They probably participated in the Palmyrene invasion and brief occupation of Egypt, and there could have been an alliance between the Palmyrenes and Blemmyes.
-The revolt was suppressed by Emperor Aurelian, and Blemmyes were allegedly included in the list of captives in emperor’s triumphal procession (Historia Augusta, Vita Aur 33.4).
-But the magnificence and overly detailed account of the triumph makes scholars question the historical accuracy of the event, or whether the triumph actually took place.
-According to Historia Augusta, the Blemmyes attacked and occupied the cities of Coptos and Ptolemais in Upper Egypt under the reign of Probus (276-281), but they were later defeated and, again, taken as captives and exhibited at the emperor’s triumph (Historia Augusta, Vita Probi 17.2-3).
+They probably participated in the Palmyrene invasion and brief occupation of Egypt.
+The revolt was suppressed by Emperor Aurelian, and Blemmyes were allegedly included in the list of captives in the emperor's triumphal procession (Historia Augusta, Vita Aur 33.4).
+The account's accuracy is doubtful.
+According to Historia Augusta, the Blemmyes attacked and occupied the cities of Coptos and Ptolemais in Upper Egypt under the reign of Probus (276-281), but they were later defeated and, again, taken as captives and exhibited at the emperor's triumph (Historia Augusta, Vita Probi 17.2-3).